All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-Do the engineers know what they're doing.
+Do the engineers know what they're doing?

-Testing, testing, testing one.
+Testing, testing, testing.

 There it is.

-It's Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.
+From the subterranean depths of the EIB Southern Command, it's Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Great to have you with us.

-Here it is President's Day, and we are happy to be here behind the Golden EIB microphone.
+Here it is, President's Day, and we are happy to be here behind the golden EIB microphone.

 In fact, five full days of broadcast excellence straight ahead for you.

-The telephone number 800 282-2882, the email address L Rushbow at EIBNet.com.
+The telephone number 800-282-2882, the email address LRushbo at EIBnet.com.

-Because the last two times I have gone to New York, I have gotten severely ill.
+I'm going to have to seriously rethink going to New York because the last two times I have gone to New York, I have gotten severely ill.

-The first time, laryngitis over a two to three day period on Friday night.
+The first time, laryngitis, over a two to three day period on Friday night.

-I came down with this 24 to 36 hour intestinal flu bug and it was miserable.
+I came down with this 24 to 36-hour intestinal flu bug, and it was miserable.

-Even today, ladies and gentlemen, I am here serving humanity, still running a fever.
+Even today, ladies and gentlemen, I am here serving humanity, still running a fever, feeling much better, however, but boy, this was wicked stuff.

 Controversy has erupted in the Obama campaign.

-Uh he has been accused of plagiarism now by uh Howard Wolfson, who is one of Hillary's big-time campaign advisers.
+He has been accused of plagiarism now by Howard Wolfson, who is one of Hillary's big-time campaign advisors, Jim VanDeHey at the Politico will soon post that Howard Wolfson has called this plagiarism.

 Great words, flowery lingo, inspiring, uplifting, elevating rhetoric, but devoid of substance.